qwc-services/qwc-services.github.io/src/topics/Search.md

 Here, each field will provide a value which is substituted in the expression.
 Any [HTML Input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) type is supported (i.e. `text`, `number`, `range`, ...), with options depending on the input type.
 In addition, the `select` field type is supported to display a ComboBox, with the entries provided as `options` as in the example above.
 It is also possible to pass a flat list as `options`, i.e. `["Female", "Male"]` if the value is equal to the label.

 *Note*: `qgis` provider searches are exposed to the search field only if no `fields` are specified (i.e. single input search).
 The `FeatureSearch` plugin on the other hand will list all `qgis` provider searches.

+In addition to the configuration described above, you can specify these additional parameters in `params`:

+* `featureCount`: A number, passed as `feature_count` to the GetFeatureInfo request to control the maximum number of returned features.
+If not specified, defaults to `100`.
+* `resultTitle`: A format string for the result title.
+Allowed placeholders are: `{layername}` for the layer name and `{<fieldname>}` for the value of `fieldname`.
+If not the layer name followed by the feature displayfield will be shown.
+* `description`: An arbitrary descriptive text which will be displayed above the search fields in the `FeatureSearch` plugin.

 ## Configuring the fulltext search service <a name="fulltext-search"></a>